bencoveney/TSFluff/README.md

   String literals are often expressed all at once with no thought given to refactoring.
 This rule enforces better coding practices by requiring string literals to be split into 1 character long chunks which makes restucturing the string at a later time super `"e" + "a" + "s" + "y" + "!"`.

+- **Require empty statements** `require-empty-statements`

+  Everyone knows that editing old existing code is a difficult and time consuming process.
+This rule helps mitigate that pain by ensuring that there are always some spare semicolons to use scattered throughout the file making it 100% more maintainable.

+  This rule accepts an option for the number of empty statements required (with a default of 5).

 ## Rule ideas to implement

 - **Minimum Line Length**